kushaldas/pym/docs/functions.rst

 Defining a function
 ===================

 We use *def* keyword to define a function.
-General syntax is like
+General syntax is like:

 ::